MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Clear your subscription cache

 To update your subscription list, use the [az account clear](/cli/azure/account#az-account-clear) command.
 You will need to login again to see an updated list.

 ```azurecli-interactive
 az account clear

 az login
 ```

+Clearing your subscription cache is not technically the same process as logging out of Azure.
+However, when you clear your subscription cache, you cannot run Azure CLI commands, including `az account set`, until you login again.

 ## Refresh tokens